 John D. Rockefeller Sr (son of William), after he had grown his billions, said he wanted to “…own nothing and control everything.”
 He also said, “Competition is a sin.”
 He had been ruthless in his business, destroying the lives of those who dared compete with him.
-For instance, when there was a strike at his Colorado coal mines, he hired big guns to shoot and burn the coal workers and their families.
+For instance, have a peek at these guys when there was a strike at his Colorado coal mines, he hired big guns to shoot and burn the coal workers and their families.
 (See Ludlow Massacre.)
 Then Rockefeller hired a public relations man to get media coverage that made him look like a kind, generous old billionaire who handed out shiny dimes to chlidren.

 The Rockefeller Foundation helped found the German eugenics program and even funded Mengele.
 To further the eugenics agenda (90% reduction in population), we now drink fluoride in our water, breathe chemtrails in our skies, eat chemical fertilizers, insecticides and genetically modified organisms in our foods, have toxic vaccines injected into our bloodstreams and we live in a field of electromagnetic radiation, tuned to the same frequency as microwave ovens.
 These tactics, especially the vaccines, have been maiming and killing children, sterilizing adults, spreading the diseases they claim to prevent, and wreaking all manner of ailments, wherever they go.
 Along come a few courageous, perhaps naive, healers who dare to question, reveal, and thereby threaten the vaccine eugenics program… and they are dying like flies – shot in the chest, bludgeoned with a hammer, “heart attacks” and “suicides”.
 This YouTube blogger has hunted down the reason why…